GoogleCloudPlatform/education-data-platform/2-connector-moodle/README.md

 - **retention_data** = Time in seconds for the table partition data retention
 - **max_df_instance** = The maximum number of Dataflow jobs running in parallel to ingest Moodle data

-As soon as you push the changes of these variables to your EDP repository in GitHub, the triggers configured in Cloud Build are going to run and deploy all the artifacts needed to run the Moodle connector pipelines.
+As soon as you push the changes of these variables to your EDP repository in GitHub, the trigger configured in Cloud Build for Load Pipeline is going to run and deploy all the artifacts needed to run the Moodle connector pipelines.

+At this point, there is no changes to apply in the orchestration artifacts.
+So, to deploy them you must run the trigger created on Orchestration project manually.
+However, anytime changes for Orchestration artifacts are pushed in the EDP Repo, Cloud Build in the orc project is going to be triggerd automatically.